 The story starts in a small slum in Guatemala that has a sweet name but is facing a bleak future.
 La Limonada (Lemonade in English), inspired Bethany Tran to start The Root Collective after she visited this sprawling community that “even Santa Claus doesn’t go to.”
 By working directly with artisans, she is providing jobs to a community that urgently needs a way to break the long-desperate cycle of oppression, and begin creating a better future.

-Currently, The Root Collective designs and makes shoes and accessories, but rumor has it the line will be expanding sometime in the (hopefully near) future.
-Their handmade boots and shoes feature real leather and handwoven cotton, and exude a classic Latin American aesthetic, with a focus on line and detail.
+Currently, The Root Collective designs and makes shoes and accessories.
+But rumor has it the line will be expanding sometime in the (hopefully near) future.
+Their handmade boots and shoes feature real leather and handwoven cotton.
+They exude a classic Latin American aesthetic, with a focus on line and detail.
 If my lust for the Espe Bootie is anything to go by (have you seen the Sage?!?), then you need to keep an eye on this brand as it grows.

 The Root Collective’s Eco Cred